Symbolic local bifurcation analysis of scalar smooth maps: Ideal membership problem and tools from algebraic geometry

 Armbruster and Kredel \cite{ArmbrusterKredel} suggested a cognitive use of \Gr basis for computing universal unfolding; also see \cite{Armbruster}.
 Then, Gatermann and Lauterbach \cite{GatermannLauterbach} extended the tools for equivariant bifurcation problems.
 Wright and Cowel in \cite{CowelWright} noticed that a local version of \Gr basis is indeed the appropriate tool to work with it in this theory.
-In fact, naive uses of \Gr basis yield wrong results for many singularities (\eg see Remark \ref{m15}).
+In fact, naive uses of \Gr basis yield wrong results for many singularities (\eg see Example \ref{m15}).
 The main reason is that \Gr basis may work with polynomial germs, while the ring of smooth germs is a considerably larger ring than the polynomial germs.
 Recall that a set may generate a larger ideal in a ring than what it generates in a subring.
-Since Wright and Cowel's remark, the only result in this direction is due to Gatermann and Hosten \cite{GatermannHosten} which is a fundamental contribution.
+Since Wright and Cowel's remark, the only result in this direction is due to Gatermann and Hosten \cite{GatermannHosten}.
+This is a fundamental contribution, but it is yet incomplete.
 They used (mixed) {\it standard basis} for ``\emph{mixed modules}'' over fractional maps and multi-dimensional state variables.
-They did not discuss computations with smooth maps and Taylor series truncations.
-Therefore, their suggested algorithms are limited to treat certain (finite codimension) fractional maps.
-Their algorithms are useful for possible implementations in a computer algebra system to simplify fractional maps with finite codimension.
-However, they are not sufficient to compute {\it normal forms}.
-The reason is that they attempted neither to simplify {\it removable intermediate order terms} nor to address the issue facing high order terms for multi-dimensional cases (there does not yet exist a complete algebraic characterizations for high order terms); for example see \cite[Example 53]{GatermannHosten}.
+They discussed neither of Taylor series truncations, smooth maps and germs, nor computations with smooth maps of finite or infinite codimensions.
+Their algorithms are indeed useful for possible implementations in a computer algebra system to simplify certain fractional maps with finite codimension.
+Although they did not discuss their approach limitations, their suggested algorithms are limited to the cases when their associated (restricted) tangent space is a zero dimensional ideal in the ring of fractional (germs) maps.
+However, they are not yet sufficient to compute {\it normal forms} and the associated normalizing transformations.
+We further remark that any useful implementation of the results in a computer algebra system for their real life applications in bifurcation theory needs to treat arbitrary {\it singular smooth maps}.
+As far as our information is concerned, there does not yet exist any contribution to discuss on how to implement the results in bifurcation theory for actual bifurcation analysis of singularities; see Section \ref{Sec4} in this direction.
+Our suggested algorithms also provide a systematic approach for detection and treatment of infinite and high codimensional singularities and their possible persistent bifurcation diagram classifications.